 (d) Algal bloom takes place.

 Explanation: When algal bloom takes place, then in due process, the algae die as well.
-The decay of algae and its decomposition eats up the oxygen of the water, causing the oxygen content to be lowered.
-A decreased oxygen content cause the BOD for other organism to be high as well as for the waterbody.
+The decay of algae and its decomposition eats up the water’s oxygen, causing the oxygen content to be lowered.
+A decreased oxygen content cause the BOD for other organismsoxidiserigh as well as for the waterbody.

 Q.8.
 From the statements provided below, choose the one which is incorrect regarding edible vaccines.